Skip to content

 Key takeaways

-• Value progression: roof darker, cladding mid, trim lighter or matching
+• Build a top-down value progression: roof darkest, cladding mid, trim lighter or matched.

 FAQ